Building a successful Law Career - Part 8

 I can’t stress how important it is to understand what you’re getting into when you choose the area of law you are going to make your career in.
 It’s really important to have some practical work experience of that area of law before you commit to it, so you will know if it suits you.
 This is why temporary job posts, whether through vacation schemes, temporary placements, or internships, are really valuable to newly qualified, and about-to-be qualified, lawyers.

 You should improve your temporary workplace application to demonstrate practical skills and wider awareness if you want it to be successful.
 Like a lot of legal writing later in your career, you have to put yourself in the shoes of the employers and consider what they are hoping to see in your application.
 Then you have to put these things in the application so that they can see you have what they are looking for.
 An extra 30 minutes polishing the application to include the points in the following list will make a difference and the application will become something that might land you the position.

-Of all the temporary work posts you can apply for during your student days Vacation schemes will provide the widest amount of experience in the shortest period of time, usually a period of two to four week’s work experience.
-They can even be a stepping stone to a training contract, but the application forms are complex and probing, and deter many law students.
+All of the temporary work posts you can apply for during your student day's Vacation schemes will provide the widest amount of experience in the shortest period of time, usually a period of two to four week’s work experience.
+They can even be a stepping-stone to a training contract, but the application forms are complex and probing, and deter many law students.
 There is no ‘best formula’ for writing a good application but firms are looking for certain skills.
 You can demonstrate some of these in your application.
 Try and follow these seven suggestions:

 1. Analytical and evaluative skills

 Every legal problem requires analytical and evaluative skills.
 Clients present their lawyers the fact, and expect the lawyer to analyse it and compare the possible legal solutions, and then advise of the respective merits of each.